Methadone Abuse: Side Effects, Signs, & Symptoms

 - Drowsiness

-In small doses, a person taking methadone may still be able to function normally in their day-to-day life, but if they start taking higher doses in response to a building tolerance, this can change, and they can seem sluggish or unable to do things like driving a car or operating machinery.
+In small doses, a person taking methadone may still be able to function normally in their day-to-day life.
+If they start taking higher doses in response to a growing methadone tolerance, however, this can change.
+They can start to seem sluggish or become unable to do things like driving a car or operating machinery.

-Regarding behavioral signs of methadone use, often as a person begins to develop a tolerance for the opioid, they will become increasingly focused on trying to get more.
-There may be attempts to get multiple prescriptions from different health care providers, and there may be a tendency to start taking higher doses of methadone.
-When it seems as if someone is putting obtaining and taking methadone at the top of their priority list, over work, family and social commitments, it’s often a sign of addiction.
+Often, as a person begins to develop an opioid tolerance, they will become increasingly focused on trying to get more to achieve the same effects.
+They may attempt to get multiple prescriptions from different health care providers, and they may start taking higher doses.
+When it seems as if a person’s biggest priority involves obtaining and taking methadone — and they’re failing to meet work, family and social commitments — it’s often a sign of addiction.

 - Weakness